utkuturk/kind/text/experiment_details.md

 #### Judgment Task

 The experiment was run online in PCIbex platform [@Drummond2013;@ZehrSchwarz2018].
-Each participant session took approximately `r t_exp2`.
+Each participant session took approximately 25 minutes.
 Participants were directed from the previous task, and greeted by a welcome screen.
-Following the initial screen, the instruction and the practice screen were presented, in which participants judge `r Nprac2` sentences.
+Following the initial screen, the instruction and the practice screen were presented, in which participants judge **10?** sentences.
 In the instructions screen,
 participants were told to not judge sentences as fast and accurately as possible.
-They were also instructed about time limit (`r t_trial2` seconds).
+They were also instructed about time limit (25 seconds).

-Each trial began with `r t_blank2` ms blank screen,
+Each trial began with 200 ms blank screen,
 <!-- TODO or RSVP decide this. -->
-and followed by a full sentencen presentation in the center of the screen that stayed in the screen for `r t_trial2` seconds.
+and followed by a full sentencen presentation in the center of the screen that stayed in the screen for 25 seconds.
 In this time period, they were expected to read the sentence and press judge using the Likert scale presented in the screen.
 During the practice item,
-a warning message in red font appeared if they did not respond within `r t_trial` seconds.
+a warning message in red font appeared if they did not respond within 25 seconds.
-Sentences and instructions were presented in black `r font` font on a white background.
+Sentences and instructions were presented in black **24?**-point case Helvetica font on a white background.

 ### Participants

-- A total of `r Npart` participants will be recruited through Prolific.
-They will be paid `r paid` US dollars.
+- A total of **40?** participants will be recruited through Prolific.
+They will be paid **5?** US dollars.
 - Written informed consent was obtained from all participants.

 #### Exclusion Criteria